 h) If the PLMN of the highest priority PLMN/access technology combination available is the current VPLMN, or one of the PLMNs in the "Equivalent PLMNs" list and is not in the list of "PLMNs where registration was aborted due to SOR" if the UE has a list of "PLMNs where registration was aborted due to SOR", the MS shall remain on the current PLMN/access technology combination.

 i) In step iii) of clause 4.4.3.1.1 the MS shall consider PLMNs which are in the list of "PLMNs where registration was aborted due to SOR" as lowest priority, if the UE has a list of "PLMNs where registration was aborted due to SOR".

+x1) In steps i), ii) and iii) of clause 4.4.3.1.1, if signal level enhanced network selection is applicable (see clause 3.11 and step d) of clause 4.4.3.x), the MS shall only select a PLMN, if the received signal quality of the candidate PLMN/access technology combination is equal to or greater than the "Operator controlled signal threshold per access technology".
+If the received signal quality from none of the candidate PLMN(s) or PLMN/access technology combination(s) is equal to or greater than the "Operator controlled signal threshold per access technology" stored in the USIM, the MS shall stop applying signal level enhanced network selection and repeat the network selection procedure as specified in the present clause.

-NOTE 1: As an MS implementation option, the MS can make an attempt when the timer TD, TE, TF, TG or TH expires and there is a PLMN/access technology combination which the MS could not select while the timer was running (e.g. the PLMN was in the list of PLMNs where voice service was not possible in E-UTRAN) that is higher priority than the current serving PLMN and belongs to the same country as the current serving PLMN, as defined in Annex B.
+NOTE 2: As an MS implementation option, the MS can make an attempt when the timer TD, TE, TF, TG or TH expires and there is a PLMN/access technology combination which the MS could not select while the timer was running (e.g. the PLMN was in the list of PLMNs where voice service was not possible in E-UTRAN) that is higher priority than the current serving PLMN and belongs to the same country as the current serving PLMN, as defined in Annex B.